SIR Epidemics in Interconnected Networks: threshold curve and phase transition: Modelling Spillover

-We conducted the same experiment with scale-free networks \citep{barabasi2003scale}.
+Furthermore, we conducted the same experiment with scale-free networks \citep{barabasi2003scale} in both layers.
 There were no significant changes in the results compared to the previous findings when the inter-network links between the host and reservoir networks were randomly connected.
-However, when the agents of the novel host network were connected with the hubs of the reservoir network using the same inter-network infection rate, a phase transition occurred at a significantly lower fraction of links compared to the previous results (Figure \ref{fig:8}).

-In our case, we had a scale-free network consisting of 1000 nodes and 2957 links for both the novel host population network and the reservoir network.
+However, when the agents of the novel host network were connected with the hubs of the reservoir network using the same inter-network infection rate, a phase transition occurred at a significantly lower fraction of links compared to the previous results shown in Figure \ref{fig:8}.
+In this case, we had a scale-free network consisting of 1000 nodes and 2957 links for both the novel host population network and the reservoir network.
 The infection rate among the agents of the reservoir network was 0.1, and the inter-network infection rate was 0.02.
 We distributed the number of links equally among five hubs.
 However, the fraction of links varied from 0.0001 to 0.0039, and for each fraction of links, we conducted 16000 realizations to illustrate the size of spillover, shown in the boxplot (Figure \ref{fig:12}).
 We observed the same phase transition in the spillover probability as before, but it occurred when the fraction of inter-population links was much smaller, approximately 0.00018 (Figure \ref{fig:13}).

 In our study, we expanded our simulations to include small-world networks (based on Watts and Strogatz's model) and observed that the same phase transition phenomenon also exists for these networks.

-However, our primary focus was on exploring the spillover threshold.
-To achieve this, we selected a scale-free network, a random network, and several small-world networks with varying rewiring probabilities (ranging from 0.01 to 1).
+To summarize, the primary focus of our simulations was on exploring the spillover threshold.
+To achieve this, we selected random networks, scale-free networks, and several small-world networks with varying rewiring probabilities (ranging from 0.01 to 1).
 All of these networks contained the same number of nodes (1000), while the small-world networks had a slightly higher number of links.